thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 The image specification defines the format for the bundle of files and metadata that form a container image.
 When you build a container image compliant with the OCI standard, you can use any OCI-compliant container engine to execute the contained application.
 There are many container engines available to manage and execute containers, including Rocket, Drawbridge, LXC, Docker, and Podman.

-he following are other major advantages to using containers:
+The following are other major advantages to using containers:

 ### **Low hardware footprint**
 - Containers use OS-internal features to create an isolated environment where resources are